9 Harvard researchers named AAAS Fellows

 Manoharan, the Wagner Family Professor of Chemical Engineering and professor of physics at the Harvard John A. Paulson School of Engineering and Applied Sciences, was honored for his study of condensed matter and biophysics, especially showing how systems and materials organize themselves in three dimensions.

-Marks, the François-Xavier Bagnoud Professor of Health and Human Rights, was recognized for his contributions to the field of human rights and international health from the perspectives of law, politics, organization, and international economics.
+Marks, the François-Xavier Bagnoud Professor of Health and Human Rights at the Harvard T.H.
+Chan School of Public Health, was recognized for his contributions to the field of human rights and international health from the perspectives of law, politics, organization, and international economics.

 Moses, the Julia Dyckman Andrus Professor of Surgery at Harvard Medical School and the director of the vascular biology program at Boston Children’s Hospital, was recognized for her work in biomarker medicine and targeted nontoxic nanomedicine to treat cancer.